bodywork-ml/bodywork-scikit-fastapi-project/README.md

 ## Step 3 - Develop a web API using FastAPI

 The ultimate aim for our chosen machine learning system, is to serve predictions via a web API.
 Consequently, our initial ‘Hello, production’ release will need us to develop a skeleton web service that exposes the dummy model trained in Step 2.
-This is achieved in a Python module we’ve named `serve_model.py` , reproduced below, which you should add to your project.
+This is achieved in a Python module we’ve named `serve_model.py` , reproduced below, which you should also add to your project.

 This module loads the trained model created in Step 2 and then configures [FastAPI](https://fastapi.tiangolo.com) to start a server with an HTTP endpoint at `/api/v1/`.
 Instances of data, serialised as JSON,  can be sent to this endpoint as HTTP POST requests.
 The schema for the JSON data payload is defined by the `FeatureDataInstanace` class, which for our example only expects a single `float` field named `X`.
 For more information on defining JSON schemas using Pydantic and FastAPI, see the [FastAPI docs](https://fastapi.tiangolo.com/tutorial/body/).